Rise (Katy Perry song): Promotion and music video

-A promotional video directed by Joseph Lee was released on July 15, 2016, featuring scenes of athletes from past Olympics.
+A promotional video directed by Joseph Lee was released on July 15, 2016, featuring scenes of athletes from past Olympic Games.
 Daniel Kreps of Rolling Stone wrote that the video is "a riveting montage of memorable moments and athletes from Olympics' past".
 Billboard's Gil Kaufman called the video "inspirational", saying it has a "superstar power" with the presence of famous athletes.
 Bleacher Report's columnist Vanessa de Beaumont described it as a "moving tribute".
 The A.V.
 Club writer Esther Zuckerman felt that the video was "incredibly corny, but surprisingly effective".
 Esquire contributor Matt Miller praised it as "perfect" for having "Beautiful, sweeping shots of Brazil that are HD AF".

 Perry subsequently released a teaser of the official music video on July 22, 2016, showing the singer parachuting into a body of water in the middle of a desert.
 A second teaser was released on August 1, and also featured Perry using a parachute, and revealed that the video would be released three days later.
 Paul Gore directed the video, which was released on August 4 and featured in NBC's Rio Olympics Preview Special the same day.
 The video was filmed in Snow Canyon State Park and Sand Hollow State Park in Utah.
 It shows Perry struggling to get her parachute to fly while traveling through canyons and water.
 Mike Wass from Idolator gave the video a positive review, saying that "the execution is flawless".

 On July 28, 2016, Perry performed "Rise" live at the 2016 Democratic National Convention.
 She then again performed the song a second time in October 2019 at Silence The Voice.
+She then again performed the song a third time in June 2020 at Coke Studios Sessions.
+She performed with song with Pasadena Chorale in January 30, 2025 at FireAid to help with relief efforts for the January 2025 Southern California wildfires.

+Perry included the song on her setlist for her 2025 world concert tour entitled Lifetimes Tour.